 My suffering is nothing compared to the cross, but there were times the pain and agony took my breath away.
-Like Jonah, and Elijah, at times it made me want to give up.
-Just as God sent provision to both of these prophets in their time of need, only one chose not to resent the Lord for His decisions of mercy.
+Like Jonah and Elijah, at times it made me want to give up.
+God sent provision to both of these prophets in their time of need, only one chose to resent the Lord for His decisions of mercy.

 Everyone gets the option of grace.
 Even the most evil and vile people we know…the ones we joke about having a front seat on the Hell Express?
 Yep.
 Because all have sinned and fallen short of the glory of God.

-We think a sin like murder is one of the worst, but if hating someone is like committing murder in your heart, then I would have been at the top of that list on death row.
+We think a sin like murder is one of the worst, but if hating someone is like committing murder in your heart, then I would have been at the top of that list.